 The Big Data paradigm consists of the distribution of data systems across horizontally coupled, independent resources to achieve the scalability needed for the efficient processing of extensive datasets.

 This new paradigm leads to a number of conceptual definitions that suggest Big Data exists when the scale of the data causes the management of the data to be a significant driver in the design of the system architecture.
 This definition does not explicitly refer to the horizontal scaling in the Big Data paradigm.

 As stated above, fundamentally, the Big Data paradigm is a shift in data system architectures from monolithic systems with vertical scaling (i.e., adding more power, such as faster processors or disks, to existing machines) into a parallelized, “horizontally scaled”, system (i.e., adding more machines to the available collection) that uses a loosely coupled set of resources in parallel.
 This type of parallelization shift began over 20 years ago in the simulation community, when scientific simulations began using massively parallel processing (MPP) systems.

+How much uncertainty is increased by these loosely coupled resources and processes including those that follow below needs to be explored and addressed as this new paradigm unfolds.

 Massively parallel processing refers to a multitude of individual processors working in parallel to execute a particular program.

 In different combinations of splitting the code and data across independent processors, computational scientists were able to greatly extend their simulation capabilities.
 This, of course, introduced a number of complications in such areas as message passing, data movement, latency in the consistency across resources, load balancing, and system inefficiencies, while waiting on other resources to complete their computational tasks.
+In addition the understanding of the uncertainty created by massively parallel processing is in its infancy.
+Until the uncertainty of these methods and system architectures can be better understood caution and increased due diligence in vetting outcomes and public welfare must be a part of the expectations and deliverables of Big Data systems.

 The Big Data paradigm of today is similar.
 Data systems need a level of extensibility that matches the scaling in the data.
 To get that level of extensibility, different mechanisms are needed to distribute data and data retrieval processes across loosely coupled resources.